 For over 20 year, Rabbi Rants has served in Congregational Leadership as a Messianic Jewish Rabbi while holding core competencies in the areas of Pastoral and Crisis Counseling and Chaplaincy services.
 He holds a Bachelors of Science degree in Organizational Leadership (with an emphasis in Pastoral Ministries) from Biola University and a Masters Degree from Bethel University (Seminary) in Theological Studies.
 Presently, Rabbi Rantz provides counseling and pastoral care as a Spiritual Advisor for prisoners under the Florida Department of Corrections.

-Forbes Finance Council Member, U.S. Naval Veteran, and INC. 500 honored entrepreneur, Dr. Jason Jackson is a sought after innovative theorist and transformational guide.
+Forbes Finance Council Member, U.S. Naval Veteran, and revered entrepreneur, Dr. Jason Jackson is a sought-after innovative theorist and transformational guide.
 Regularly covered by over 150 media outlets, such as CNBC, TBN, Boston Globe, Dr. Jackson has earned a distinguished reputation as a social and economic pioneer.
-Dr. Jackson is a devoted husband to his wife, Natalie, and father to his children Nalani, Jessica, Joshua and Noah.
+Dr. Jackson is a devoted husband to his wife, Natalie, and father to his children Nalani, Jessica, Joshua, and Noah.

 5th degree black belt in Tae Kwon Do and world champion Founder and president of Joiner’s Martial Arts & Karate 4 Christ Ministries State chaplain for department of Juvenile Justice and a ordained minister with Faith Christian Fellowship Int’l.
 Mike serves on the following boards: Harvest Time juvenile Ministries, Ignite community counseling and resource center, helping Veteran’s Remember and the Marion County Fair Committee.